NickCampbell91/Macro-Micro-Manager/README.md

 ## Features

 - Create custom macro actions such as clicks, key presses, and wait times
-- Add, remove, and reorder actions
+- Add and remove actions
 - Save and load macro configurations
 - Execute macros using a custom hotkey combination (default is Ctrl + 1)
 - Stop macro execution by using the hotkey again